 By comparison, soft engineering coastal management techniques use the natural processes of the coast.
-They are often less expensive than hard groynes sea wall artificial reefs rock armour breakwater engineering options, and are considered to be more sustainable as they have less impact on the natural environment.
+They are often less expensive than hard engineering options, and are considered to be more sustainable as they have less impact on the natural environment.
 There are two main types of soft engineering - beach nourishment and managed retreat.